kmassada/kmassada.github.io/about/index.md

   creditlink: #http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-This is just another attempt to keep myself uptodate with tech discoveries, explorations, all things I learn, all things I want to learn and some more.
+This is just another attempt to keep myself up to date with tech discoveries, explorations, all things I learn, all things I want to learn and some more.